-Fundamental Objective: Document hydrologic changes in open water bodies and major canals to improve understanding of drainage network and land-building potential.
+Document hydrologic changes in open water bodies and major canals to improve understanding of drainage network and land-building potential.

-Hydrology encompasses the movement and transport of water in response to natural process and anthropogenic events.
-Monitoring of current velocity, water level, and waves is essential for understanding physical changes to water bodies, as well as the movement and transport of water itself (Table A:4; Appendix I, Figure D:30).
+Hydrology encompasses the movement and transport of water in response to natural processes and anthropogenic events.
+Monitoring of current velocity, water level, and waves is essential for understanding physical changes to water bodies, as well as the movement and transport of water itself (Table 4; Appendix I, Figure 97).
 Water levels, currents, and waves are also key variables for the 2017 Coastal Master Plan effort.